VinaySharma-hub/RedrobAIChallenge/README.md

-e# Redrob Hackathon — TF-IDF + Rule-Based Ranker (Notebook Approach)
+# Redrob Hackathon — TF-IDF + Rule-Based Ranker (Notebook Approach)
 Track: Intelligent Candidate Discovery & Ranking Challenge

 This is our **secondary / exploratory approach**, implemented as a single